-Sitting in a kitchen table opposite a window that overseas Cairo from the 26th floor in a modest apartment, on my left Youssef Zeedan and on my right Nawal Saadawi. \In my normal everyday life.
+Sitting at a kitchen table opposite a window that overseas Cairo from the 26th floor in a modest apartment, on my left Youssef Zeidan and on my right Nawal Saadawi. \In my normal everyday life.
 I cannot even dare to think, that I may be having such an encounter.

 In the absence of everything that connects us with culture and literature without the pretentious abuse of literature and culture in our world, this man seemed a glow that lightens a path of darkness.
 I was watching him with admiration and cautiousness, taking into consideration of all the misfortunes that continue to invade the Arab world.
 He seemed to be hanging on.
-A man who seems so much in love with his people.
-A genuine caregiver for the well being of his people and humanity.
+A man who looks so much in love with his people.
+A good caregiver for the well-being of his people and humanity.

-I quickly grasped the opportunity to meet him when chances allowed upon the recent debates that he stirred causing an avalanche in the freezing mountains of our minds.
+I quickly grasped the opportunity to meet him when chances allowed upon the recent debates that he stirred causing an avalanche in the cold mountains of our minds.

 I would need forty days to empty the amount of knowledge and inspiring feelings I received in those four days.

 That was all according to the supposedly expected more or less plan.
 I was planning my Cairo tour that will include the pyramids and meeting friends.
-But who would need to see the pyramid when he has the Youssef himself.
-I felt fulfilled, and those trips to the coffee shops in the street where other writers as prominent as he is sit.
-His aura is superior he overshadows all … one of the sweet pleasant gifts of those sittings was seeing the Syrian actor Jihad Saad.
-One of the most handsome eighties actors of Syrian drama.
-Age only gained him more glamour and I was sitting opposite him watching the beauty that shines in his face not knowing for sure why he looked so familiar.
+But who would need to see the monument when he has the Youssef himself.
+I felt fulfilled, and those trips to the coffee shops in the street where other writers as prominent as he is sitting.
+His aura is superior he overshadows all … one of the sweet, pleasant gifts of those settings was seeing the Syrian actor Jihad Saad.
+One of the most beautiful eighties stars of Syrian drama.
+Age only gained him more glamor, and I was sitting opposite him watching the beauty that shines on his face not knowing for sure why he looked so familiar.
 When realizing it was he, Youssef asked the waiter to ask if he was an actor.
-When jihad knew it was Youssef Zeedan asking he jumped of his chair to come and greet.
-Of course the man forgot all the charm I was sending him and all the flirting our eyes were exchanging and he came to Youssef hopping and after a courtesy hello to me he continued with the big man.
-At some point I felt jealous and I was: well it is me who knew you “ and he politely responded I am sorry are you Syrian?
+When jihad knew it was Youssef Zeidan asking he jumped off his chair to come and greet.
+Of course, the man forgot all the charm I was sending him and all the flirting our eyes were exchanging, and he came to Youssef hopping, and after a courtesy hello to me he continued with the big man.
+At some point I felt jealous, and I was: well it is me who knew you, “ and he politely responded I am sorry are you Syrian?
 And I was like no I am Palestinian.
 And this was the magic word.
-And if Palestinian wasn’t magic enough the word Jerusalem made him give me his phone number.
-I became the Holy Grail in that moment.
+And if Palestinian wasn’t magical enough the word Jerusalem made him give me his phone number.
+I became the Holy Grail at that moment.

 Every single moment I was experiencing was enough for me to carry back with care and gratefulness and dwell upon writing about for a long time to come.

 We were exchanging some talk when I asked if he knew Nawal Saadawi.
-He quickly said: “of course she is a friend of mine even though we never actually met, but we talk often on the phone and we mention each other.
+He quickly said: “of course she is a friend of mine even though we never actually met, but we often talk on the phone and we mention each other.
 She actually said once in an interview that she raised me.
-Referring to the ideals I reflected in my writings according to her”.
-When I said that it is a pity she is in Alexandria.
-He said: “no she is here”.
+Referring to the ideas, I reflected in my writings according to her”.
+When I stated that it is a pity she is in Alexandria.
+He said: “no she is here.”
 I told him about my thesis that she is part of it, and he asked me if I wanted to meet her.
 I said of course.
 He called her, and he was his usual glamorous flirt.
-Giving sweetened hearty words to the 86 years old WOMAN, who was blaming him for not showing up for a meeting that they have scheduled some time ago. .
-As they were exchanging such words he told her that he would like to see her with a Palestinian writer who is having a research about her.
-And I was thinking:” oh my God these people are serious I am screwed”.
+Giving sweetened warm words to the 86 years old WOMAN, who was blaming him for not showing up for a meeting that they scheduled some time ago.
+As they were exchanging such words, he told her that he would like to see her with a Palestinian writer who is having a research about her.
+And I was thinking:” Oh my God these people are dangerous I am screwed.”
 I was worried because I heard once that she was very rough and arrogant.
 Not to mention her reputation around this patriarchal system that makes sure to pull down women, imagine when it is Nawal Saadawi.
 As the world of these people was growing into planets in my tiny stars of existence.
-I felt this worrying feeling with responsibility maybe.”
+I felt this anxious feeling with responsibility maybe.”
 Take yourself seriously girl” I reminded myself.
-To make it worse she said: “oh.
-Of course you and her are welcome.
+To make it worse, she said: “Oh.
+Of course, you and she are welcome.
 What is her name again?
 Bring your books and hers when you come”.
 And I was like “oh my god.
 I am dead”.

-Nawal lives in this complex of apartments that has tens and tens of floors and being on the 26th seemed only a small number.
-The elevator was old and I felt weird.
+Nawal lives in this complex of apartments that has tens and dozens of floors and being on the 26th seemed only a small number.
+The elevator was old, and I felt weird.

-She opened herself and she was very welcoming.
+She opened herself, and she was very welcoming.
 Unbelievable warmth.
 Nothing strange from Egyptians in this sense.
 But it is overwhelming.
-She was very excited about seeing Youssef, and I realized later that yes it is true this is a serious historical moment.
-These two pyramids were meeting for the first time and I was with them.
-Of course no one watching the conversation would think this way.
+She was very excited about seeing Youssef, and I realized later that yes it is true this is a dangerous historical moment.
+These two pyramids were meeting for the first time, and I was with them.
+Of course, no one watching the conversation would think this way.
 Only the two of them emphasizing many times how it is that it is the first time they met face to face.

 I swear I was taken in a trance.
 I still couldn’t believe this is happening.
 I am sitting in the house of Nawal Saadawi.
 Nawal herself is there asking me friendly questions caring so much about my comfort as if I was a little princess that she has just found.
 And Youssef; That giant man in his presence.
 Suddenly became just a man sitting opposite the queen of all women.

-Of course it wasn’t too long until his aura took over the presence of the setting.
-There is an unbelievable power in his presence.
-His tone and voice is very pleasant to the ear.
+Of course, it wasn’t too long until his aura took over the presence of the setting.
+There is unbelievable power in his presence.
+His tone and voice are very pleasant to the ear.

-She is so down to earth and all what she needs to give you her sharp look to grasp every bit of you.
-All what she told me was beyond my believe that was happening.
+She is so down to earth and all that she needs to give you her sharp look to grasp every bit of you.
+All that she told me was beyond my believe that was happening.

-I am sitting there before Nawal Saadawi telling me that I was a very strong woman.
+I am sitting there before Nawal Saadawi telling me that I was an adamant woman.
 That my strength is way beyond what I show.
 That I am not weak, but like her, at some point in her life covered her strength under her feminine side.

-Of course I like compliments.
+Of course, I like compliments.
 But this wasn’t a compliment.
 This was Nawal Saadawi talking to me.
-When she asked me what were the books I read to her, I was able to remember three or four and I totally was blocked from the Reader that I read two years ago and A woman stirring in the eye of the sun.
-At some point I remembered the title and I said: you’re stirring in the eye of the sun.
+When she asked me what the books I read to her were, I was able to remember three or four, and I totally was blocked from the Reader that I read two years ago and A woman stirring in the eye of the sun.
+At some point I remembered the title, and I said: you’re mixing in the eye of the sun.
 She didn’t notice what I said.
 The discussion was going from one turn to the other so interestingly.
 Some words of mine wouldn’t have made a difference.

 She kept asking me as she started to hear me: “ what is your dream?”

-On the first day of meeting Youssef he said: “I read some of your writings and you are afraid.
+On the first day of meeting Youssef, he said: “I read some of your writings, and you are afraid.
 I saw some of the photos that show you with a glow.
-But there is something that scares you what is it”.
-Then he said” what are your dreams”.
+But there is something that scares you what it is”.
+Then he said,” what are your dreams.”
 I answered:” I am afraid to dream… if this explains my fears”…

-When Nawal asked me about my dreams.
-I was looking at her and him and I said: “this moment was beyond my dreams.
-What has been happening in the last quarter of this year has been beyond my reach of dreams.
-Having my son accepted in a university with a dream he was as well afraid to dream was a wish I cannot be thankful enough to have achieved.
-But meeting Youssef and her was something that I could only hallucinate in my thoughts about.”
+When Nawal asked me about my thoughts.
+I was looking at her and him, and I said: “this moment was beyond my dreams.
+What has been happening in the last quarter of this year has been beyond my reach of ideas.
+Having my son accepted in a university with an idea he was as well afraid to dream was a wish I cannot be thankful enough to have achieved.
+But meeting Youssef and she was something that I could only hallucinate in my thoughts about.”